 A conventional wastewater treatment facility employs two processes: mechanical and biological.
 In the mechanical portion, filters screen out large debris and smaller bits of solid waste are settled out in sedimentation tanks.
 Then the wastewater is primed with air and a thick slurry of bacteria that eats away at remaining organic matter.
 The bacteria are settled out in a second sedimentation tank and the remaining water is disinfected with chlorine or pulses of ultraviolet light to kill all remaining bacteria [source: EPA].

 The wastewater treatment system at Stennis, however, can accomplish the same level of purification at a fraction of the cost.
 Wolverton discovered that the common water hyacinth -- a weed-like scourge in semi-tropical climates like the American South -- literally soaks up sewage.
 The real cleanup crew isn't the plant itself, but bacteria living on the hyacinth's tiny root hairs that break down the organic matter in sewage into nutrients that the plants can absorb [source: Stayton].
 As an added bonus, water hyacinths also soak up heavy metals and other organic chemicals -- something conventional treatment methods can't handle.

 Hundreds of towns and small cities across the South have built inexpensive hyacinth lagoons to filter and purify their wastewater based on NASA's Stennis center model.
 The only challenge left for NASA is to figure out how to incorporate the successful plant-based technology to recycle wastewater on the space station of tomorrow.

-For lots more information on space science and technology, click on the links on the next page.
+For lots more information on space science and technology, click on the links below.